JuliaLang/Pkg.jl/docs/src/creating-packages.md

 [weakdeps]
 Contour = "d38c429a-6771-53c6-b99e-75d170b6e991"

-[gluepkgs]
+[extensions]
-# name of glue package to the left
+# name of extension to the left
-# glue dependencies required to load the glue pkg to the right
+# extension dependencies required to load the extension to the right
-# use a list for multiple glue dependencies
+# use a list for multiple extension dependencies
-ContourGlue = "Contour"
+ContourExt = "Contour"

 [compat]
 Contour = "0.6.2"